 No entry signs

-The road closed sign is used at a temporary road closure to show that the road is closed because of a hazard, such as an accident or fallen trees.
+The road closed sign is used at a temporary road closure to show that the road is closed.

 The road closed ahead sign is used to warn that you will be coming up to a temporary road closure.

-The water over the road sign shows you that there is water over a road ahead—but traffic can still pass with care.
+The water over the road sign shows you that there is water over a road ahead—but the road can still be used by vehicles and traffic can still pass with care and attention.